NinoNutsa/ada-project-datacuisiniers/index.md

 <img src="assets/img/histgender.png" height=300px width=733px class="center"/>
 <img src="assets/img/histreg.png" height=300px width=733px class="center"/>

 The analysis reveals that actors in South America and Europe tend to have a higher mid-career age compared to those in other regions, while those in Asia and Oceania exhibit a lower mid-career age.
-Although the dataset for Africa is limited, it suggests a trend toward shorter career spans, whereas the distribution in other regions appears more varied and diverse
+Although the dataset for Africa is limited, it suggests a trend toward shorter career spans, whereas the distribution in other regions appears more varied and diverse.
+Note that the negative values comes from the estimator used, and in fact corresponds to 0.

 #### Number of movies